cogeorg/RegulatoryComplexity_Public/README.md

 # RegulatoryComplexity_Public
 Public repository for Colliard and Georg (2021) "Measuring Regulatory Complexity"

+*Note 1:* The replication folder for our paper is 999_Replication_Paper/.
+The README file contains detailed instructions for how to replicate all results in our paper.

+*Note 2:* The most recent Master Dictionary we create is MasterDictionary_v1.0.csv in this folder.

 **PART A - Classification Website**

 URL: https://regulatorycomplexity.pythonanywhere.com

 **PART B - Paper Section - Dodd-Frank Act**

-*Note:* The most recent Master Dictionary is MasterDictionary_v1.0.csv in this folder.

 *STEP 1:*